servirtium/README/starting-a-new-implementation-step-13.md

-## 13. Proxy Server mode of operation
+# Step 13.
+Proxy Server mode of operation

 This one varies per language and the HTTP request initiation available.
 Client calls to an arbitrary server, can be run through a proxy server on the way there.
 Some commercial Service Virtualization techs like HoverFly work this way by design.
 For Servirtium